nebbles/Gizmo/docs/source/raspberrypi/backing-up.rst

 Backup using Windows
 ====================

-1. Download Win 32 Disk Imager if none installed on your computer [here]( https://sourceforge.net/projects/win32diskimager/)
+1. `Download Win 32 Disk Imager <https://sourceforge.net/projects/win32diskimager/>`_ if none installed on your computer.
 2. Insert the SDCard into your computer (e.g. via card reader or SD card slot if your computer has one).
 3. Open Win 32 Disk Imager.
 Select a location and give a file name for the backup image.
 4. Select the right drive.